- PhD, Anthropology, 2013-2018 Brandeis University, Waltham, MA

 “The History and Interpretive Traditions of Shaligram Practice in India and Nepal.”
 April 2017

-Invited and sponsored by the Hindu Cultural Society of London to conduct a three-day seminar on Shaligram practices for the Hindu community and Diaspora of England.
+Invited and sponsored by the Hindu Cultural Society of London to conduct a 3-day seminar on Shaligram practices for the Hindu community and Diaspora of England.

 Conference Presentations (Selected):